Darren Eadie: International career

 Between 1994 and 1997, Eadie made seven appearances for the England U21 team, scoring two goals.

-In the summer of 1997, Eadie was called up to the England squad for the Tournoi de France.
+In the summer of 1997, Eadie was called up in the England squad for the Tournoi de France.

 Managerial career

-In March 2020 Eadie was appointed joint manager of Leiston alongside Chris Wigger although Chris does most of the work.
+In March 2020 Eadie was appointed joint manager of Leiston alongside Chris Wigger.

 Personal life

 In 2002, Eadie was voted an inaugural member of the Norwich City Hall of Fame, which was established to celebrate the club's centenary.
 In an interview for the Norwich City matchday programme on 13 August 2005, Eadie stated that he had found retirement difficult, particularly as many of his friends were still playing professional football.
 It was reported in July 2012 that he had fought severe depression and suffered panic attacks.